After this week's Fed rate hike, where are mortgage rates headed? - NewsBreak

 Home sales continued to drop in November

-Home sales in the United States declined for the 10th month in a row in November as surging mortgage rates topped 7% and stubbornly high prices kept buyers out of the market.
-Sales of existing homes — which include single-family homes, townhomes, condominiums and co-ops — were down 35.4% in November from a year ago and down 7.7% from October, according to a National Association of Realtors report released Wednesday.
-Sales declined in all regions of the United States month-over-month and year-over-year.
+CNN — Home sales in the United States declined for the 10th month in a row in November as surging mortgage rates topped 7% and stubbornly high prices kept buyers out of the market.
+Sales of existing homes — which include single-family homes, townhomes, condominiums and co-ops — were...

 $2,900 per month could hit million of Florida residents' bank accounts.